Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

-#Welcome to Swift Look At Manual
+#Welcome to Swift Look At Manual copyright

 ##Overview

-Swift Look At is an custom animation node for unreal engine.
+Swift Look At is an custom animation node for Unreal Engine.
 It is similary to the built-in equivalent, but behaves more accurately and naturally.

 ##Features

-* Keep the frame specified by user from rolling while rotating it facing the target, so it can behave more naturally.
+* Keep the control target from rolling while rotating it to face the target, so it can behave more naturally.
 * Contrary to the built-in equivalent, Swift Look At applying alpha first, then clamp the rotation, which ensures it is more accurate.
 * Visual debugging information is very rich and intuitive, which is convenient for users to locate problems.